getodk/aggregate/docs/aggregate-config.md

 ## Database configuration

-Please refer to [Database configurations][database_configurations] document where this is covered in detail.
+Please refer to [Database configurations][database-configurations] document where this is covered in detail.

 ## Other configurations